 otherwiseas it is already taken.

-- It may not contain spaces.
+- can not contain spaces.

-- It must be unique.
+- must be unique.

-In this case, you need to specify the namespace property with:
+In this case, you would:

-You would then prepend your XPath expression with
+- Prepend your XPath expression with

 //ns:DELIVERY_LEADTIME[text() = 1.0].

 Alternatively you can use